 - Supernatural: While the Winchester boys's various weapons work pretty reliably on the bad guys, Sam and Dean themselves have managed to survive car crashes, bullet wounds, head trauma and strangulation (among many, many other mishaps) with, at worst, a broken bone.

 - There are times where this is averted, some characters died or were at the brink of death because of common weapons, including Bobby, Rufus, Pamela and, while they were resurrected afterwars, Sam and Dean more than once.

-- Tended to happen on Star Trek, especially Voyager and Enterprise.
+- Tended to happen, especially Voyager and Enterprise.
 A single phaser shot would kill an enemy mook no problem, but anyone with their name in the credits rarely suffered more than shoulder and leg hits that were completely cured.
 If you didn't have your name in the credits, you usually aren't so lucky, particularly if you happen to be wearing a gold or red shirt at the time.
 Nog learn this the hard way, when he lost a leg.

 - Quite a few episodes have main characters taking a phaser (or whatever energy weapons) hit at center of mass in the chest, point blank range only to be barely inconvenienced (at most they'll be knocked out for a bit or have to limp).

 - One of the best examples was in a Voyager episode.
 A nameless Gold-shirt was hit in the shoulder by a small pistol and instantly died, proving the weapons weren't on stun.
 Chakotay took a blast from a large rifle directly to his center mass... and woke up with a headache.
 It did do some nerve damage however that unless treated could eventually kill him, but the fact it didn't kill him outright is rather ridiculous.